nathancarter/weblurch/doc-src/plan.md

    * Whenever the document is dirty, it has a warning message on the toolbar that says something like "Not saved" followed by a button that says "Enable cloud storage."
-   * The "Go online" button will open the document preferences dialog and scroll down to/highlight the section about logging into Google Drive.
+   * That button will open the document preferences dialog and scroll down to/highlight the section about logging into Google Drive.
    * File > Document properties... will let you change the name of the document which will simply be stored as document metadata; it will have no impact on filename, since there is no filename (yet).